adrianhuebner/data-structures-and-algorithms/code-challanges/ll-insertions/README.md

 - Worked with Julie, Biniam and Enrique
 - kthFromEnd is goig to set current to head and have a counter, if it can't find k then it is going to return an exemption, but if it is return the current value

+### Approach for Class 8 Code Challenge

+- create new empty linked list
+- create a while loop that checks to see if list1 and list2 are null
+- if statement that checks for list one
+- else statement that checks for list two
+- returns new linked list

 ## Solution

 ### White Board for Class 6 Code Challenge